syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 # Symbol Palette

 The **SymbolPalette** displays a collection of palettes.
 The Palette shows a set of nodes and connectors.
 It allows you to drag and drop the nodes and connectors into the Diagram.

 ## Palettes

-A palette is both the customizable header and also the set of relevent shapes themselves.The Palette has a header that displays the name and also allows you to expand or collapse its items.
+A palette allows to display a group of related symbols and it textually annotates the group with its header.

 ### Palette Items
-Each node or connector in the palette is called a Palette Item.It allows to drag the diagram object by clicking on it with the mouse and dragging it anywhere.

-#### Create and add symbols to the Palette

-The following steps illustrate how to add palette items to symbol palette.

-#### Define the palette items

 You can create a palette item as a node, group, connector, lane, or phase.
 To create a palette item, you first need to define that element as JSON.
-The following code example illustrates how to define palette items.
+The following code example illustrates how to define a palette item.

 {% highlight js %}